sonic-net/sonic-sairedis/README.md

 # SONiC - SAI Redis - sairedis

 ## Description
-The SAI Redis provides a SAI redis service that built on top of redis database.
-It contains two major components, 1) a SAI library that puts SAI objects into the redis database, 2) a syncd that takes the SAI objects and puts them into the ASIC.
+The SAI Redis provides a SAI redis service built on top of redis database.
+It contains two major components:
+1) `SAI library` that puts SAI objects into the redis database.
+2) `syncd` that takes the SAI objects and puts them into the ASIC.

 ## Getting Started